-Biff Franklin Palmer, MD, is Professor of Internal Medicine at UT Southwestern Medical Center, Dallas, Texas.
+Biff Franklin Palmer, M.D., is Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Nephrology.
 He is board certified in internal medicine and nephrology.

-Dr. Palmer received his medical degree from UT Southwestern Medical School and completed his residency in internal medicine at Walter Reed Army Medical Center, Washington, D.C.
-He then went on to complete a research fellowship in the Department of Nephrology at the Walter Reed Army Institute of Research and a clinical fellowship in the Division of Nephrology at UT Southwestern Medical Center-Parkland Memorial Hospital.
+Originally from Munich, Dr. Palmer holds a bachelor's degree in biology from Baylor University in Waco, Texas.
+He received his medical degree from UT Southwestern Medical Center.
+He completed internal medicine residency training at Walter Reed Army Medical Center in Washington, D.C.
+He then went on to complete a research fellowship in the Department of Nephrology at the Walter Reed Army Institute of Research and a clinical fellowship in the Division of Nephrology at UT Southwestern Medical Center.

 Dr. Palmer has authored more than 190 articles and chapters.
 In addition to his work as an author, Dr. Palmer serves as editor for the Southwestern Internal Medicine Conference in the American Journal of Medical Sciences.
 He is an Associate editor for the American Journal of Nephrology and is on the editorial board of Clinical Nephrology and the American Journal of Kidney Disease.
 He is a member of the Nephrology subspecialty board for the American Board of Internal Medicine.